|This program is offered by the Department of Curriculum and Pedagogy. Learn more about the Master of Museum Education program.|

 - Learn more about Graduate Tuition Fees

-The 2015/16 tuition fee for domestic students in the MED4 program is $14,644.67, plus applicable student fees.
+The 2015/16 tuition fee for domestic students in the MED4 program was $14,644.67, plus applicable student fees.
 Program tuition will be divided into seven (7) instalments of $2,092.10, payable in September, January and May of each year.

 Tuition fees are in Canadian dollars, are reviewed annually by the UBC Board of Governors, and are subject to change.
 Historically, the change for domestic tuition has been a 2% increase per year (beginning in May).

-The 2016/17 tuition fee for international students in the MED4 program is $20,192, plus applicable student fees.
+The 2016/17 tuition fee for international students in the MED4 program was $20,192, plus applicable student fees.
 Program tuition will be divided into seven (7) instalments of $2,885.00, payable in September, January and May of each year.

 Tuition fees are posted in Canadian dollars, are reviewed annually by the UBC Board of Governors, and are subject to change.
 As indicated by UBC Board of Governors policy, the change for international tuition in subsequent years of this program will be a 3% increase per year, applied in the May of each subsequent year.